 Managing IT Professionals, DAMA International, Los Angeles, 2005.

 Doing Active Harm, Patterns of Process, Chaos, and Anti-process in IT, University of Sydney, March 2005.
-PDF
+An earlier version of the presentation as a PDF

 Patterns of Creativity in Software Development, Music and Film, OOPSLA, Seattle, USA, November 2002.